davibc90/cloudwalk_agents_swarm_challenge/README.md

 ├── requirements.txt
-├── routes/      -> invoking agents swarm and data ingestion routes ├── config/      -> configuration files for supabase e weaviate vector database clients ├── graphs/      -> main graph, agents subgraphs and other components, such as summarization node and personality node ├── prompts/     -> prompts for each agent
+├── routes/      -> invoking agents swarm and data ingestion routes ├── config/      -> configuration files for supabase e weaviate vector database clients ├── graphs/      -> main graph, agents subgraphs, summarization and personality nodes ├── prompts/     -> prompts for each agent
 ├── tools/       -> tools for each agent
 ├── utils/       -> utils functions for a variety of purposes